tic-oss/wda-ui/README.md

 Web UI for WDA/WDI

 This is the UI for both WDA and WDI.
+This is the UI for both WDA and WDI.

 UI is build with react.js and Chakra UI.